mohamed20163858/Catalog-of-my-things/README.md

 - **[What is the name of database application that this app use to store its data?]**

-  - [Well this app donot use any database at all all the inforamtion you enter will be saved as json format for every object created to make this program work and these objects are rentals, books, and people]
+  - [Well this app donot use any database at all all the inforamtion you enter will be saved as json format for every object created to make this program work and these objects are books, games, and music_albums]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>